braydonf/gpk/README.md

 ### Migration

-Nearly all existing Node.js modules can be migrated to use GPK with signature verification.
-This is because Git and [signed tags][signed-tags] are already widely for Node.js modules.
-Converting to use GPK is handled by specifying the Git remote in `package.json`.
+Nearly all existing Node.js modules can be migrated to use `gpk` with signature verification.
+This is because Git and [signed tags][signed-tags] are already widely for JavaScript and Node.js modules.
+Migrating to use `gpk` is handled by specifying the Git remote.

 The following `package.json` specification: